-The Observatory holds free public open evenings, normally fortnightly on Fridays during UCL's autumn and winter terms (October–March inclusive), 18:30–19:40 and 19:45–20:55.
-The earlier tour may be preferable for families with children, but note that the content and nature of the tours (including negotiating some steep, open-tread stairs) mean they may not suitable for all children younger than 7–8 years old.
-(A single Saturday-evening tour is usually also offered each term for visitors unable to attend on Fridays for, e.g., religious reasons; these visits start at 19:00.)
+The Observatory holds free public open evenings, roughly fortnightly, on Fridays during UCL's autumn and winter terms (October–March inclusive), 18:30–19:40 and 19:45–20:55.
+The earlier tour may be preferable for families with children, but note that the content and nature of the tours (including negotiating some steep, open-tread stairs) mean they may not be suitable for all children younger than 7–8 years old.
+(A Saturday-evening tour is usually also offered each term for visitors unable to attend on Fridays for, in particular, religious reasons; these visits start at 19:00.)

-Visitors are given a short introductory lecture followed by a full tour of the telescopes and facilities.
+Visitors are given a short introductory lecture by Dr Michael Dworetsky, followed by a full tour of the telescopes and facilities.
 During the tour season, only about 1 evening in 3 or 4 is clear, and in any event it may that neither the Moon nor the brighter planets are well placed for viewing.
-Nonetheless if weather permits, visitors will normally be given the opportunity to view the sky through the Fry 8-inch refractor.
+Nonetheless, if weather permits, visitors will normally be given the opportunity to view the sky through the Fry 8-inch refractor.

 Advance booking is essential; tours are very popular, and places are allocated on a first-come, first-served basis.
 A calendar of tour availability is given below; note that we have a strict limit on numbers, so even if there are "places available", this may mean only a single space.